shohamjac/esp32_web_IR_controller/README.md

-It is builded on the esp32 http server example.
+It is based on the esp32 http server example.